 “Abstract and sublimely atmospheric paintings . . .
 A visionary experience realised through minimalist paintings of worldly and poetic sensibility and sensitivity.”
 Jove Winter, Art Critic.

 Kolbusz has titled his ongoing series of expressionist paintings “Freeway”, a code for the fundamental journey.
 It also has physical reference to the desert freeway in Arizona and Nevada where the artist travelled, the life changing moments there from his youth still linger loudly.

 Born in Perth to Polish parents, Kolbusz has embraced the Eastern European work and life ethic.
 He is a risk-taker with tireless energy.
 His instincts drew him to art at an early age.
 But Kolbusz remains primarily self-taught, abandoning visual arts studies at the University of Western Australia to graduate with a Bachelor of Commerce degree.

 Kolbusz pursued his accounting career which lead him to the coastal town of Esperance.
 Confronted by its unique and unforgiving light and landscape, its vastness and vibrant aqua ocean, it became obvious a career change was imminent.
 Later returning to Perth and travelling regularly, Kolbusz found himself questioning his priorities.
 In 1994, he negotiated a three day working week to afford more time to paint.
 In 1996 he resigned completely from accounting to pursue a full-time commitment to painting.

-I paint in two streams which interrelate, one of figurative works about my actual practice and one of expressionistic works which explore points of change within them.
+I paint in two streams which interrelate, one of figurative works about the progress of my actual practice and one of expressionistic works which explore progressive points of change within the paintings themselves.

-More specifically where what has been unexpected or spontaneous and expressive, changes to controlled and considered.
-It is also at this point where what may largely be a mess could transform into something more resolved, considered beautiful.
+More specifically with my expressionistic works where what has begun as unplanned and spontaneous (expressive), changes to controlled and considered.
+As I develop these paintings, what may be largely a mess could transform into something more resolved, what I consider beautiful.

 Born Perth, Western Australia